cran-task-views/Cluster/Cluster.md

         information criteria or the bootstrap likelihood ratio test for model selection and the model fitting process is accelerated using package Rcpp.
+    -   Fitting finite mixtures of uni- and multivariate scale mixtures of skew-normal distributions with the EM algorithm is provided by package `r pkg("mixsmsn")`.
     -   Package `r pkg("mixtools")` provides fitting with the EM algorithm for parametric and non-parametric (multivariate) mixtures.
 Parametric mixtures include mixtures of multinomials,